DRIVE-Nav: Directional Reasoning, Inspection, and Verification for Efficient Open-Vocabulary Navigation: Method

 \section{Method}

 The overview of DRIVE-Nav is shown in \figref{fig:method_overview}.
-Starting from RGB-D observations and odometry, the agent first updates the frontier map and converts raw frontier waypoints into persistent directions through weighted FMM analysis, temporal tracking, and representative view construction (Sec.~IV-A).
-These directions are then provided to Qwen3-VL for exploration selection, and when a target-related direction is identified, the model generates enriched prompts for SAM3-based target grounding (Sec.~IV-B).
-To improve reliability, candidate detections are further checked by a cross-frame verification module before being written into the object map (Sec.~IV-C).
-The farthest frontier point within the selected exploration direction, or a verified target, is then passed to the navigation module, forming a closed action--update loop for open-vocabulary object navigation.
+From RGB-D observations and odometry, the agent maintains a frontier map and converts raw frontier waypoints into persistent directions through weighted FMM path analysis and angular clustering (Sec.~IV-A).
+At episode start, the agent performs an initial $360^\circ$ scan, acquires representative direction views, and queries Qwen3-VL for the first exploration direction.
+Thereafter, the low-level planner follows the farthest frontier point in the currently selected direction until an inspection event occurs: when the evolving frontier layout exposes newly inspectable directions within the forward $240^\circ$ range, the agent rotates to capture the missing representative views and Qwen3-VL selects the next direction (Sec.~IV-A(c)).
+If Qwen3-VL reports target visibility but SAM3 has not yet produced an accepted grounding, prompt enrichment converts direction-level evidence into detector-oriented SAM3 queries (Sec.~IV-B).
+Accepted detections are further checked by cross-frame verification before being written into the object map (Sec.~IV-C).
+High-level reasoning is thus triggered at direction-level inspection events or target-grounding events, while ordinary steps continue with frontier following in the active direction.